Industry 4.0: intelligent manufacturing, smart factory

 Industry 4.0 Market

-Anything connected to IoT or increased automation is worth millions and Industry 4.0 is no different.
-According to the market research report “Industry 4.0 Market by Technology (Industrial Robotics, Cybersecurity, Internet of Things, 3D Printing, Advanced Human-Machine Interface, Big Data, Augmented Reality & Virtual Reality, Artificial Intelligence), Vertical, Region – Global Forecast to 2022”, Industry 4.0 market was estimated at USD 66.67 Billion in 2016 and is expected to grow to USD 152.31 Billion by 2022, with a CAGR of 14.72% between 2017 and 2022.
-The main driving factors for such rapid growth are an increasing adoption of the industrial Internet and a large focus on efficiency and cost of production.
+Anything connected to IoT or increased automation is worth millions, and Industry 4.0 is no different.
+According to the market research report “Industry 4.0 Market by Technology (Industrial Robotics, Cybersecurity, Internet of Things, 3D Printing, Advanced Human-Machine Interface, Big Data, Augmented Reality & Virtual Reality, Artificial Intelligence), Vertical, Region – Global Forecast to 2022,” the Industry 4.0 market was estimated at USD 66.67 billion in 2016.

 Smart Factories of Industry 4.0